aimms/documentation/cloud/rest-api.rst

 mechanism by which the user can restrict privileges for a given API key to subsets of the PRO REST API:

-1. The *Authentication* scope allows operations on Users and Groups.
+1. The *Authentication* scope allows operations on Environments, Groups and Users.
 2. The *PublishAIMMS* scope allows operations on AIMMS Versions.
 3. The *PublishApp* scope allows operations on AIMMS apps.
 4. The *Tasks* scope allows operations on Tasks.